psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

     - Line 1331: from codecopy(fmem, codesize, sub(msize, fmem)) => codecopy(fmem, codesize(), sub(msize(), fmem))
     - change format to set gas price return oraclize.queryN.value(price)(0, _datasource, args); => return oraclize.queryN{value: price}(0, _datasource, args);
     - change OraclizeI to abstract contract
+  - update uinttostring to solidity 0.8.0 (endless loop before) see https://stackoverflow.com/questions/47129173/how-to-convert-uint-to-string-in-solidity

+## Remarks
+### Zokrates
+- Fiddling around to generate an invalid proof.
+If you test with web3 in test.js files, then you can only change the inputs.
+Changing the proof lead to invalid opcode error, which seems to be an issue on ganache - in zokrate.js it shows invalid.
+- Whenever you generate new verifier code, though the code did not change, you must also generate new proofs, otherwise you always get invalid proofs.

 # Further references & help
 - https://andresaaap.medium.com/capstone-real-estate-marketplace-project-faq-udacity-blockchain-69fe13b4c14e